ADA holders can earn rewards by delegating their stake to a stake pool run by someone else or running their stake pool.

-Many consider the Delegated Proof of Stake (DPoS) consensus algorithm a more efficient and democratic version of the PoS mechanism that preceded it.
-Both PoS and DPoS can be used as a substitute for the consensus algorithm for Proof of Work since a POW process needs plenty of external resources by design.
-The Proof of Work algorithm makes use of such a vast amount of computational research to create a distributed ledger that is static, decentralized, and transparent.
+Many consider the Delegated Proof of Stake (DPoS) consensus algorithm a more efficient and democratic version of the previous PoS mechanism.
+PoS and DPoS can be used as a substitute for the consensus algorithm for Proof of Work since a POW process requires plenty of external resources by design.
+The Proof of Work algorithm uses a vast amount of computational research to create a distributed ledger that is static, decentralized, and transparent.
 PoS and DPoS, by comparison, need fewer resources and are more competitive and environmentally friendly by nature.
-The fundamentals of the Work Proof, and Stake Proof Algorithms that preceded it must first be grasped to understand how Delegated Stake Proof works.
+The fundamentals of the Work Proof and Stake Proof Algorithms that preceded it must first be grasped to understand how Delegated Stake Proof works.

 DPoS vs. PoS

 Although PoS and DPoS are identical in the stakeholder context, DPoS introduces a novel democratic voting mechanism, which elects block producers.
-Since the voters maintain a DPoS structure, delegates are encouraged to be fair and effective or vote out.
-Furthermore, in terms of transactions per second, DPoS blockchain tends to be faster than the PoS ones.
+Since the voters maintain a DPoS structure, delegates are encouraged to be fair and effective or voted out.
+Furthermore, the DPoS blockchain tends to be faster than the PoS ones in terms of transactions per second.

 DPoS vs. POW

-Where PoS aims to fix PoW's faults, DPoS looks to streamline the process of block-creation.
-Despite this, DPoS systems can handle more large quantities of blockchain transactions rapidly.
+Where PoS aims to fix PoW's faults, DPoS looks to streamline the block-creation process.
+Despite this, DPoS systems can rapidly handle large quantities of blockchain transactions.
 Today DPoS is not being used in the same manner as PoW or PoS.
-PoW is still considered the most reliable consensus algorithm, and as such is where most transmittance of money takes place.
+PoW is still considered the most reliable consensus algorithm and is where most money transmittance takes place.
 PoS is faster than PoW and possibly has more use cases.
 DPoS restricts staking use to the preference of block producers.

-Its actual block production is predetermined, as opposed to PoW's competitive system.
+Its actual block production is predetermined, unlike PoW’s competitive system.
 At block production, each witness gets a switch.
 Some people claim that DPoS should be considered a Proof of Authority system.
 DPoS differs substantially from POW and even PoS.
-Its integration of stockholder voting assists as a means for deciding and motivating honest and efficient delegates.
+Its integration of stockholder voting assists in deciding and motivating honest and efficient delegates.